Reviews You Can Rely On

 Unfortunately, nearly every impact driver failed this metric because they all emit absurd amounts of noise.
 Below, we've charted the measured decibels for each driver while in use.

-The DeWalt DCF809B Atomic was the “quietest” driver, emitting 92 decibels while in use, earning an average score for noise.
-Considering its incredible speed and power, we think that the loud noise produced by the Kobalt XTR Max 24V isn't that bad.
+The DeWalt Atomic DCF809B, Dewalt Atomic DCF850, and Milwaukee M18 Fuel were the “quietest” drivers, emitting 92 decibels while in use, earning the best, albeit average scores for noise.
+Considering its incredible speed and power, we think that the sound produced by the Kobalt XTR Max 24V (96 decibels) is worth the effectiveness of the driver itself.

 impact driver - the hydraulic drive models are fabled to be easier on the ears --...